Alexidians/Super-Diamond-OS/Super Diamond OS_files/good_super_diamond_browser_files/app/python/pythonApp.md

 it does not have features like bookmarks.

-to get started download Super-Diamond-Browser.zip
+to get started download Super-Diamond-Browser-Python.zip